 Wait Until The Lease Is Up

-As a landlord who wants to sell their house with a Southern California real estate agent, it may be in your best interest to wait until the lease is up.
+As a landlord who wants to sell their house with a Greater Los Angeles real estate agent, it may be in your best interest to wait until the lease is up.
 Trying to coordinate repair work, property showings, and keeping the house in showing ready condition can be a lot for a landlord to ask of their tenant.
 In many cases, landlords face backlash and even situations where the tenants disrupt a potential sale.
 It can be better for all parties if you are able to wait until the lease is up before deciding to sell the house in the traditional way.

 Terminate The Lease

 If your tenant has violated the lease in any way, you can evoke an early termination clause in the lease.
 Not that you want them to slip up, but if they have been consistently late on rent or have been a documented nuisance to the nearby neighbors, you may be able to end the lease sooner than planned.
 When drafting your rental agreement, make sure to include details on what exactly will merit an early termination of the agreement.

 If you want to sell your house with tenants in Greater Los Angeles, the easiest way is by choosing a direct sale to Homesmith Group.
 We will buy your house directly, whether you have tenants or not.
 Our process will let you get rid of the unwanted investment as quickly as possible while receiving a great price for the home.
 In most cases, when you sell your house directly to Homesmith Group, the lease will stay in place and your tenant will go undisturbed.
 The only change for them will be where to send the check each month.

 Find Out If Your Tenant Wants To Buy